cloud-elements/devportal/_posts/2018-03-05-ReleaseNotes-2.155.md

 ### Plaid: New element

 We added the Plaid element to our catalog.
 Plaid is available in the Finance hub.
 Connect a Plaid account to integrate with accounts, transactions, institutions, categories, and more.
+Take a look at the [Plaid Element docs](/docs/elements/plaid/) and get started today.

 ### Fortnox: New element